OctopusDeploy/blog/blog/2020-10/terraform-and-octopus-deploy-in-azure/index.md

 ## The Terraform Code

 To create a resource or service in Azure, you need to write the HCL code.
-In this section, you'll take a look at the HCL code to create a Resource Group in Azure using Terraform.
+In this section, I show you the HCL code to create a Resource Group in Azure using Terraform.

 ### The Azure Terraform Provider